-ATTENDANCE INFORMATION
+ATTENDANCE AND ENGAGEMENT INFORMATION

-Attendance at school is a shared responsibility between the individual student, and their parents/guardians and the school.
+Attendance at school is a shared responsibility between the individual student, and his/her parents/guardians and the school.
 State law stipulates that it is the parent's/guardian's responsibility to ensure that their son/daughter attends school.
-The expectation is for parents/guardians to provide an honest reason for absence or tardiness and the school determines whether a student's absence/tardiness is excused or unexcused.
+The expectation is for parents/guardians to provide an honest reason for absence and the school determines whether a student's absence is excused or unexcused.